alphastrata/foxtrot/examples/thumbnailer/README.md

 | OCCT Angular Deflection   | `--occt-angular-deflection` | Angular deflection for OCCT triangulation.
 Default is `0.5`.                         |
 | Shaded Rendering          | `--shaded`                  | Use shaded rendering instead of wireframe.                                           |

-## 3. MIME:
-Yes, you are absolutely correct.
-For the system to know that `step_thumbnailer` should handle `.step` and `.stp` files, you first need to inform the desktop environment about this new file type.
-This process is called MIME (Multipurpose Internet Mail Extensions) type registration.

-Here is a guide on how to register the MIME type for STEP files.
-This should be considered a prerequisite to the thumbnailer setup.

-***

 ## Registering the STEP File MIME Type on Linux

-Desktop environments on Linux use a shared MIME database to identify file types and associate them with applications and, in our case, thumbnailers.
-To register a new MIME type for STEP files, you'll need to create an XML file that defines the MIME type and its associated file extensions.
+Desktop environments on Linux use (always?) a shared MIME database to identify file types and associate them with applications and, in our case, thumbnailers.

-This guide will walk you through creating a user-specific MIME type registration.
-System-wide installation follows a similar process but requires root permissions and placing files in system directories (like `/usr/share/mime/packages/`).

 ### 1. Create the MIME Type Definition File